wearerequired/capistrano-wearerequired/README.md

 ## Changelog

+### 1.3.1

+* Correct Slackistrano defaults tasks hook.

 ### 1.3.0

 * Improve defaults for Slackistrano
   Prevents warnings when not using Slack notifications at all.
 * Improve WP-CLI error handling
   Prevents clutter and early deployment fails when WP-CLI language commands error.

 ### 1.2.0

 * Support WP-CLI 2.0.0 and newer
   In WP-CLI 2.0.0 the `wp language plugin` and `wp language theme` commands were introduced.

 ### 1.1.0

 * Support WP-CLI 1.2.0 and newer
   In WP-CLI v1.2.0 the  `wp core language` command was changed to `wp language core`.
 * Get deployer's name from Git config in `SlackistranoMessagingElements`